Steps to Prepare for a Wildfire Emergency

 • Install enough garden hose to easily reach the perimeter of your home or any part of your property.

-• Designate/install a water source such as a pond, lake, well, or swimming pool for access by the fire department should they need it.
+• Designate or install a water source - such as a pond, lake, well, or swimming pool - for access by the fire department if needed.

-• Fire Weather Watch potentially dangerous fire weather conditions are possible over the next 12 to 72 hours.
+• Fire Weather Watch: Potentially dangerous fire weather conditions are possible within the next 12–72 hours.
+Prepare, stay alert, and monitor updates.

 Your plan will help you remember to take a grab & go bag for each family member and pet, and a grab & go binder which helps keep your important documents with you.